-

 Who was Magnus Barefoot, the ambitious King of Norway?

 The traditional historical view is that the Viking Age died on the battlefield of Stamford Bridge when Harald Hardrada was cut down.
-The last significant Viking overseas invasion had been thwarted, and a new era of medieval Scandinavian history began.2 months ago -
+The last significant Viking overseas invasion had been thwarted, and a new era of medieval Scandinavian history began.2 years ago -

 Who was Sverre Sigurdsson, the excommunicated King who reformed Medieval Norway?